zhaoanyang36/house_price_prediction/_posts/2019-12-12-Data-Analysis-and-Visualization.md

 ---

 ## Data Analysis
-- We use the sales data spatial join with the neighborhood tract.
+- We use the sales data spatial join with each neighborhood tract.
 - We calculate the price increase and the price increase rate from 2013 to 2018 for each census tract.